Mid-Columbia-Libraries/jsPAPI/README.md

     iisreset
 ```

-Now you can initialize the PolarisAPI with the config parameter "authlevel":"patron" and you will be able to call public methods without an access key.
+Now you can initialize the PolarisAPI with the config parameter "authlvl":"patron" and you will be able to call public methods without an access key.

 ### What is the built-in development server and how do I use it?